TanjaKec/GEOLYTIX/content/Intro2R/UseR/_index.en.markdown

 **Bottom Right -** <span style="color:blue">Help</span>: find out information about functions and packages.
 This same pane will have tabs for *showing plots* that you make, *view apps* and documents, show *files* in the folder, and *packages* used.

-R is a scripting language, which means that it is just like writing an essay, or a math proof.
+R is a scripting language, which means that it is just like writing an essay, or a maths proof.
 We write a script to do specific tasks, that we can run again and again, or give to someone else to run.

 You should take note of the following facts:

-- R is case-sensitive language which executes instructions directly;
+- R is a case-sensitive language which executes instructions directly
 - Commands are entered at prompt `>`
 - Commands are separate statements which could be put in the same line if separated by a semi-colon `;`
 - Code statements can be commented by using a `#` tag.
-You can comment in continuation of the command line or in a separate line.
+You can comment in continuation of the command line or in a separate line

 {{% notice tip %}}
 💡 The best way to learn is by doing.
 Therefore, I would like you <span style="color:red">not to copy paste the commands shown in the black boxes</span>, but to <span style="color:red">type it in your R console</span>.
 It would be even better to type it as an R script, so that you can keep a history of it and return to it if you wish.